 FSVC launches its first major technical assistance mission to Sub-Saharan Africa, in Malawi.

 FSVC begins program activity in Kenya, Tanzania, Uganda, Rwanda and Burundi, launching a major expansion of program activity in Sub-Saharan Africa.

 With support from the U.S. Department of State, FSVC begins major initiatives to strengthen public financial management across North Africa and the Middle East, as well as Sub-Saharan Africa.

 BACK TO INDONESIA

-FSVC re-engages in Indonesia, establishes new program to combat financial corruption.
+FSVC re-engages in Indonesia, establishing a new program to combat financial corruption.

 PROMOTING FINANCIAL INTEGRITY IN AFRICA & THE MIDDLE EAST

 FSVC continues to expand its work to promote financial integrity, including anti-money laundering and combating the financing of terrorism, throughout Africa and the Middle East.